Start An LLC In North Dakota

 Check out our attorney-drafted North Dakota LLC Operating Agreement.

 North Dakota does not specifically require an operating agreement, but it is in your best interest to write one.
-An operating agreement isn’t just annoying paperwork.
-It’s one of your LLC’s most important internal documents, and creating one can help your LLC with things like opening a bank account, keeping track of initial funding, and even handling the addition of members or the dissolution of the business.
+An operating agreement is one of your LLC’s most important internal documents.
+Creating one can help your LLC with things like opening a bank account, keeping track of initial funding, and even handling the addition of members or the dissolution of the business.

 Operating agreements are specific to each LLC, but you’ll definitely want to address:

 100% yes.
 Most banks want to see an LLC operating agreement before you open a business account.
-Having a business bank account is integral to your LLC maintaining its liability.
 What’s more, an operating agreement serves to give your LLC more legitimacy and provides guidance in case you want to add members to the LLC.

 If your LLC has more than one member, use our free LLC Resolution to Open a Bank Account.

-The North Dakota Annual Report costs $50, and must be filed every year.
+• Annual Reports: The North Dakota Annual Report costs $50, and must be filed every year.
 However, if your report is more than 60 days late, they’ll hit you with a $100 penalty.
 Fail to file for six months, and North Dakota will dissolve your LLC.
-No thanks, Tom Hanks.

 Worried you’ll forget?
 Let us file your North Dakota annual report for you.